Types of Personal Injury Cases We Handle

 If you have been injured because of the actions of someone else, you may have legal grounds to file a lawsuit and recover damages.
 The experienced personal injury team at Hutzler Law represents victims who have suffered serious injuries to recover the compensation to which they should be entitled.

 Personal injury, or tort law, is a category of civil law that relates to situations in which people are have had a bodily injury because of the negligent or intentional actions of others.
 People are expected to exercise reasonable care so that they do not injure and harm others.

 When people fail to exercise reasonable care and cause injuries and harm to others, they may be liable to pay damages to the victims.
 The failure to use reasonable care that results in injuries to others is called negligence.

 When you have been injured by somebody else, you should retain a personal injury attorney who is experienced and skilled in tort law.
 At Hutzler Law, a skilled and experienced attorney will assess your claim and explain whether you have valid grounds to file a lawsuit to seek monetary damages for your losses.

 Having our firm on your side can help you to recover more compensation than you might recover on your own or with the help of an inexperienced lawyer.
 The skills of your attorney directly relate to the outcome of your case.

-Our team of Arizona personal injury lawyers, led by Jason Hutzler, understands how to build strong cases for our clients to maximize the monetary compensation that they might recover.
+Born and raised in Arizona, Phoenix personal injury lawyer Jason Hutzler, understands how to build strong cases for our clients to maximize the monetary compensation that they might recover.

 Types of Damages in Personal Injury Cases